MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 To deploy at scale, we recommend getting started with Windows Autopilot.
 It’s considered “low touch” in that it dramatically simplifies setting up HoloLens for both IT and end users.

-On the high level, an IT administrator will typically create the business-ready configurations and register Hololens 2 devices on MDM portals.
+At a high level, an IT administrator will typically create the business-ready configurations and register Hololens 2 devices on MDM portals.
 When Hololens 2 devices boot with out-of-box experience (OOBE) and connects with the Internet, business-ready configurations for registered Hololens 2 device are automatically downloaded and applied to make device business-ready without any user intervention.

-Auto-enrollment enrolls corporate devices to your organization’s Azure Active Directory tenant and mobile device management (MDM) system.

 For more details, see the [Overview of Windows Autopilot | Microsoft Docs](/mem/autopilot/windows-autopilot) article.